davidmerfield/Blot/app/clients/git/readme.txt

 To do
 -----
+* Write test to simulate process dying and restarting mid-pull.
+Does the client recover?
+What happens if a pull fails midway?
+Does git recover?
+* Write tests for a series of random client operations (pull, add, push, move, reset, delete) that can be seeded and reliably re-run in the case of failure.
 * Move to neat promise chain api when 2.0 comes out
 * Test that client must keep sending new entries and deleted entries when it recieved an error from entry.build otherwise you get ghost posts...
 * send nice error message with instructions for 413 request too large: "git reset HEAD^" etc...